Georgia tests boundaries of life post-pandemic with 'risky' reopening

 Just 83,000 tests have been conducted so far on Georgia's more than 10 million residents.

-(See a graphic of state testing rates here https://fingfx.thomsonreuters.com/gfx/editorcharts/ygdvzogmpwa/index.html.)
+(See a graphic of state testing rates https://fingfx.thomsonreuters.com/gfx/editorcharts/ygdvzogmpwa/index.html.)

 "We've got to get more testing done before we make any public health decisions," said Dr. Boris Lushniak, dean of the University of Maryland School of Public Health.